 Bruce Peninsula is open year-round.
 Summer is the best time to plan a trip as early spring, late autumn, and winter weather can be quite variable.
 Be sure to contact the park for specific advice if you plan on visiting during those seasons.

 Direct bus service, Parkbus, is also offered from Toronto on select weekends.
-Check out the Parkbus schedule online or contact them at 1-800-928-7101.
+Check out the Parkbus schedule online.

 Lastly, there are options to reach the park are by private boat or plane.